-The main objective of the implementation of a Data Architecture is to standardise methods and protocols, as well as systems for acquiring, storing, managing and sharing data across the enterprise in order to improving decision-making.
+The main objective of the implementation of a Data architecture is to standardise methods and protocols, as well as systems for acquiring, storing, managing and sharing data across the enterprise to improve decision-making.

 In modern business, most decisions are made in real time, and to facilitate a real-time infrastructure, it is essential to have an efficient and efficient Data Management efficient and user-friendly in real time, data architects lay the foundations or the underlying blueprint for the organisation's Data Management.